karadasrikarreddy/husky_pybullet_nav/README.md

 Interactive simulation of a Clearpath Husky UGV navigating autonomously through a static obstacle field.
-The user selects start and goal positions via a click-based GUI; the robot plans and executes a collision-free path entirely from scratch — no ROS, no navigation stacks.
+The user selects start and goal positions via a click-based GUI; the robot plans and executes a collision-free path entirely from scratch, no navigation stacks.
 ![Husky navigating autonomously through an obstacle field](husky.gif)